-All social channels at the college should be vetted through the Office of Marketing and Communications (OMC).
+All social channels at the college should be vetted through the Office of Marketing and Strategic Communications.
 This doesn’t mean we want to keep you from communicating directly with your audience and managing your own social channels, but we do want to be aware of the accounts you create and we have a few expectations of Eureka accounts.

 What are the procedures for creating a college-related social media page?

-If you’d like to create a page on behalf of a campus organization, department, or program, contact the Director of Marketing and Communications with information about what type of account you are considering, a proposed title for the page that includes the name “Eureka College,” a paragraph to describe the group or department, and the names of those who will administer the account.
+If you’d like to create a page on behalf of a campus organization, department, or program, contact the Director of Marketing and Strategic Communications, Melody Crickman, with information about what type of account you are considering, a proposed title for the page that includes the name “Eureka College,” a paragraph to describe the group or department, and the names of those who will administer the account.
 Eureka recommends at least two administrators of the social media account, if not more.

 Students, staff and faculty are not permitted to create a Eureka College related site from your personal social media accounts or personal email accounts.

 How do I go about posting on social media?

 If you know you’re just not going to be able to keep up a rigorous posting schedule, it’s not worth creating stress for you or your staff.
 You can work with the Office of Marketing and Strategic Communications when you have news or events to get them posted and engage the larger Eureka audience where we dedicate time and effort to recruiting followers and keeping a strong content stream so that we stay in people’s feeds.

 What are the expectations for posting on social media on behalf of Eureka College?